FAQAdd to FAQ

 Hagrid relates to Harry a conversation he overheard between Dumbledore and Snape, where Snape mentions that he "doesn't want to do this anymore."
 In the movie, it is Harry himself who witnesses this conversation on the astronomy tower before he departs with Dumbledore on the Horcrux quest.

 After Disarming Dumbledore, Draco admits that he had used the Imperius Curse on Madam Rosemerta so that she would deliver the cursed necklace, and poison the wine meant for Dumbledore.
 Snape is not present in the book prior to the departure of Harry and Dumbledore, and Harry is hidden under his invisibility cloak upon their return, so Snape does not encounter him at either time.
 Harry is unable to aid Dumbledore because Dumbledore himself paralyzes Harry with a Stunning spell.
 Dumbledore's death releases Harry's stun.
-In the movie, Snape sees Harry underneath the top floor and quiets him, before going upstairs to kill Dumbledore.
+In the movie, Snape sees Harry underneath the top floor and urges him to be quiet, before going upstairs to kill Dumbledore.

 The climax of the film has also been altered: Bellatrix Lestrange leads the Death Eaters into Hogwarts, while in the book, she only appears during the scene in which Snape takes his Unbreakable Vow (possibly she was included as she is the only Death Eater, other than Lucius Malfoy, that audiences would be familiar with.
 Her presence also makes sense, given that Draco is her nephew).
 Several more Death Eaters enter Hogwarts in the book, but they meet with heavy resistance from teachers, members of the Order, and the students who had been member of Dumbledore's Army in Order of the Phoenix.
-The Death Eaters try to stun Hagrid, only to find out that magic spells have hardly any effect on him (since he is massive and half-Giant).
-Together the Death Eaters are driven out of the castle (this entire battle was omitted as Deathly Hallows part II has a similar climax).
+The Death Eaters try to stun Hagrid, only to find out that magic spells hardly have any effect on him (since he is massive and half-Giant).
+Together the Death Eaters are driven out of the castle, whereas in the movie, they leave the castle unhindered (this entire battle was omitted as Deathly Hallows part II has a similar climax).

 The book describes the aftermath of the battle; one Death Eater was killed, and Bill Weasley, Ron's oldest brother, has been permanently scarred by werewolf Fenrhir Greyback, though since Greyback was in Human form when he attacked Bill, Bill will not become a full werewolf despite gaining some werewolf traits.
 Fleur says she will love him anyway, and refuses to delay her wedding.
 Ginny, Ron and Hermione were miraculously spared from harm due to drinking Harry's Felix Felicis.
 Dumbledore's pet Phoenix, Fawkes, is heard singing a last lament before leaving Hogwarts forever.
 McGonagall asks Harry what he and Dumbledore had been doing, but as promised to Dumbledore, he cannot reveal it.